 Your broker will help you understand the risks and exposures associated with your business.
 To help prepare for discussions, review your broker and your insurer’s websites for information on your industry sector.
 Industry associations and your local chamber of commerce can also be good resources for information.

 Can I customize my commercial policy?

-A standard policy may be enough for your personal insurance needs, however the one-size-fits-all approach doesn’t work for the commercial insurance needs of your growing business.
-Choose a policy that can be customized as your needs change and that includes a wide variety of coverage options, limits and deductibles.
+A standard policy may be enough for your personal insurance needs, the one-size-fits-all approach doesn’t work for the commercial insurance needs of your growing business.
+Choose a policy that can be customized as your needs change and that includes a wide variety of coverage options, limits deductibles.
 Make sure you’re not paying for coverages you don’t need and that there are no coverage gaps.

 How can I ensure I have enough coverage?